manishkc104/react-optimization/ReadMe.md

 ### 6. Using React Fragments

-`React Fragmen`t is a feature that allows you to group multiple element together without adding an additional DOM node.
+`React Fragment` is a feature that allows you to group multiple element together without adding an additional DOM node.

-Below is an example on how `React Fragments` help in optimization.
+Below is an example on how `React Fragment` help in optimization.

 When grouping and rendering multiple child elements we use `<div>` to wrap them in a parent element